 You may not be able to have a weekly stand-up meeting where you all gather in the same physical location, but remote management tools have made it easy to update your team and make sure everyone’s on the same page.

-There’s no denying that there are more digital communication channels available to us than ever more.
-But are they actually improving our productivity?
-After all, nearly half the knowledge workers we interviewed said there is “too much noise” in team communications.
+There’s no denying that there are more digital communication channels available to us than ever before.
+But research shows that our tools are actually hindering our ability to get work done.

-So, in a world of synchronous and asynchronous communication channels—emails, Slack threads, Zoom calls, WhatsApp groups, and more—let’s unpick the tangled web of options for today’s remote team, and look at how the most essential messages can reach everyone who needs to know about them.
+So, in a world of synchronous and asynchronous communication channels — emails, Slack threads, Zoom calls, WhatsApp groups, and more — let’s unpack the tangled web of options for today’s remote teams, and look at how a work hub can eliminate the noise that comes with sharing updates.

 Why are your team updates getting lost?

 The answer is simple: Noise and mistakes.